 \subsection{Updating Loss Values and Predicted Probabilities}\label{subsec:updating-loss-values-and-predicted-probabilities}

 In the previous section, we introduced a taxonomy-based loss function with the goal of improving the classification accuracy of multi-class problems.
 However, one of the main advantages of our proposed technique is that it enables efficient utilization of pre-trained models and leverages the existing knowledge, thus reducing the computational cost and training time associated with re-optimization.
-In this section, we illustrate how both of our proposed approaches can be seamlessly integrated into the existing classification framework without the necessity to re-run the optimization phase of our classifier (e.g., DenseNet121).
-This can be achieved by focusing on updating the loss values (approach 2 shown in section~\ref{subsec:taxonomy.method.approach2}) and predicted probabilities (approach 1 shown in section~\ref{subsec:taxonomy.method.approach1}) to incorporate the hierarchical relationships present in the taxonomy structure.
+In this section, we illustrate how both of our proposed approaches can be seamlessly integrated into an existing classification framework without the necessity to re-run the optimization phase of the classifier (e.g., DenseNet121).
+This can be achieved by focusing on updating the loss values (approach 2 shown in Section~\ref{subsec:taxonomy.method.approach2}) and predicted probabilities (approach 1 shown in Section~\ref{subsec:taxonomy.method.approach1}) to incorporate the hierarchical relationships present in the taxonomy structure.

 During a training phase of a classifier (e.g., DenseNet121), an optimization algorithm such as gradient descent is used to determine the predicted probabilities that minimize the loss across the entire dataset.
 However, this approach is only valid during the training phase and only shows the predicted probability with respect to the original loss values measured by the classifier.

 In the following, we show how to calculate the updated predicted probabilities from their updated loss values obtained from Equation~(\ref{eq:taxonomy.eq.7.newloss}) without re-doing the optimization process.
 Let us assume that binary cross entropy is used for the choice of the loss function $\mathcal{L}(\cdot) $.
 Let us denote $\widehat{q}_k^{(i)} , \widehat{p}_k^{(i)} $ as the updated values for logit and predicted probability of class $k $ and instance $i $ after applying the proposed technique.
-As previously discussed, to calculate the predicted probabilities, we need to pass the logits ${\widehat q}_k^{(i)} $ into a sigmoid function as shown below:
+As previously discussed, to calculate the predicted probabilities, we need to pass the logits ${\widehat q}_k^{(i)} $ into a sigmoid function:

 \begin{equation}